3-D in eight parts

 After all, there are only six cosmic directions comprised of length, width, and height, variously transposed in patterns

 of at least two perpendicular planes in one sphere.
-The cosmos, in fact, logically and universally, from place to place, is everywhere in the form of a sphere, and little spheres within spheres.
-All realms and corners of space and time, high and low,
+The cosmos, in fact, logically and universally is everywhere in the form of a sphere, and little spheres within spheres.
+From place to place, all realms and corners of space and time, high and low, are

-are resolved in three simple dimensions; and there is no escape, there is no way out, from the ontological power and interstitial superintendence of the cube, the cube of the circle and the cube of the sphere, of course.
+resolved in three simple dimensions; and there is no escape, there is no way out, from the ontological power and interstitial superintendence of the cube, the cube of the circle, and the cube of the sphere, of course.

-The Psalms and wisdom books are important to world literature that way as pure illustration of three inspired dimensions in one; and the great shifting voice from the clouds
+The Psalms and wisdom books are as important to world literature, in the manner of pure illustration of three inspired dimensions in one, as the Three Musketeers; and the great shifting voice from the clouds and la

-of circular relation, the I may become a you, and the you may become the one, even this or that one, who is or would be one of the ones, and then there follows the sense where one becomes we, and they, et alia.
-In French they say "on", which means "one", but
+relation, the I may become a you, and the you may become a one, even this or that one, who is or would be one of the ones, and then there follows the sense where one becomes we, and they, et alia.
+In French, for instance, they say "on", which means "one",

-for the expression becomes "we".
+but for the expression one becomes "we".
 Martin Buber described I - Thou relation as dialogical, and I - it relation as monological.
-For the whole picture of the human voice, however, and therefore also of the mind, the circuit of relation is trinological at the root,
+For the whole picture of the human voice, however, and therefore also of the mind, the circuit of relation is trinological

 Clouds so swift